Skip to Main Content

 Samurai & Edo Period Mastery

-Here is the run-down.
-Japan's jidaigeki tradition demands exacting period accuracy.
-Our artists specialize in Edo-period looks, samurai styling, traditional court cosmetics, and the elaborate wig work (katsura) key for historical dramas filmed at Toei Kyoto Studios and heritage locations.
+Japan's jidaigeki tradition demands exact period accuracy.
+Our artists focus on Edo-period looks, samurai styling, traditional court cosmetics, and the rich wig work (katsura) that historical dramas need.
+This craft drives shoots at Toei Kyoto Studios and heritage locations.

 04.